Building a virtual team can be challenging, but if done effectively it could be the next big move for your business.

 In the initial job posting, include specific instructions about how you’d like your candidates to submit their resume.
-You might ask them to include a particular subject line or use a certain word in the first sentence of their cover letter.
+You might ask them to use a use an online resume builder, include a particular subject line or use a certain word in the first sentence of their cover letter.
 Just make it something that’s easy for you to identify when the resumes start rolling in.

 Then, automatically delete anyone who doesn’t follow directions.
 Trust us – if they can’t be bothered to follow your instructions during the interview process, they’re not someone you want on your team.

 This little trick will help you eliminate any less-than-stellar candidates and save you a ton of time and energy during the interview process.

 When you have a candidate you’re interested in, it can be tempting to jump the gun and say “You’re hired!” immediately following the interview.
 However, when it comes to building a virtual team, that isn’t the best approach.